-Donald Jones, R.N., always knew he wanted music to be a part of his life.
-He also has an affinity for people and taking care of them, which led him to a career in nursing.
+Donald Jones, R.N., always wanted music to be a part of his life.
+He has an affinity for taking care of people, which led him to nursing.

 His nursing career spans 22 years—three with UT Southwestern—and he’s been with the Dallas Opera for 10 years.

-During opera season, Jones works 10 hours a day at the hospital, and rehearses four to six hours at night, four to five days a week.
+During opera season, Jones works 10 hours a day at the hospital, and rehearses six hours at night, five days a week.
 He also attends weekly performances.

 “When I saw the impact that singing with your natural voice, with no microphones, had on the audience, I thought I had to do this,” Jones said.